-In this instance, social engineering could be used to trick a DMV agent into revealing personal information in a vehicle registration.
+In this instance, social engineering could be used to trick a DMV agent into revealing personal information in vehicle registration.

 There are probably other ways to go about it, but the real point here is that a tricky enough person might be able to access your registration file even though it’s not permitted.

 Assuming a nefarious individual did manage to get their hands on your registration information, things could get worse.